Sonali9867/Cancer_Prediction_Model/README.md

-# 🧬 RNN-CNN Based Cancer Prediction Model for Gene Expression
+# 🧬 Cancer Prediction Model using Dimensionality Reduction techniques and RNN-CNN Classifier

 This project replicates and enhances a research paper titled **"RNN-CNN Based Cancer Prediction Model for Gene Expression"**.
 The paper proposed a hybrid deep learning model combining **Recurrent Neural Networks (RNNs)** and **Convolutional Neural Networks (CNNs)** for cancer prediction using gene expression data.
 However, the original implementation showed low accuracy, prompting us to explore **feature selection** and **feature extraction** techniques to improve model performance.